Gallery - Fused glass

 Fused glass: Peas Tree (W x D x H: 35 x 15 x 11.5 cm)

-We got the inspiration for the 'Peas Tree' on our trip through Australia many years ago.
-At the time, we saw a very large 'Christmas tree' in front of a hotel, whose 'branches' were made with papier-mâché in the shape of giant pods.
-Our pods were made of glass and on a smaller scale; they consist of two sheets of glass on top of each other with bubble powder in between.
+We got the inspiration for the 'Peas Tree' on my trip through Australia many years ago.
+At the time, I saw a very large 'Christmas tree' in front of a hotel, whose 'branches' were made with papier-mâché in the shape of giant pods.
+My pods were made of glass and on a smaller scale; they consist of two sheets of glass on top of each other with bubble powder in between.
 The bubbles, which represent the peas, were created during the fusing process.
 The branches, whose size varies, were then glued to a steel base.
 At Christmas time lights are mounted onto the branches.

 Fused glass: Marbles Bowls 3 (∅ 25 cm, 17 cm)